physicsturtle/physicsturtle_old/math/calculus-III/Unit3/lessonD.md

 unit: unit3
 ---

+- Definition of the partial derivative
+- higher partial derivatives
+- Geometric interpretation of partial derivative

 Here we will finally learn about how to differentiate functions of multiple variables.
 Recall the definition of the derivative from single variable calculus:

 $$f'(x) = \lim_{h\to 0} \frac{f(x+h) - f(x)}{h}$$